Camp Roger, Rockford

 Please join us in the lodge for lunch followed by the awards.
 No cheap food – we’re bringing back Peppino’s Sports Grille pizza and adding Honey Creek Inn’s veggie and meat chilis.
 Please bring one food or drink (no beer) item to share (e.g., 2 Liter pop, fruit, veggie, chips, cookies) if you can.
 We’ll pass out some great prizes to the top teams in each division.
 We’ll raffle off a bunch of stuff too.

-Scholarship fund for kids to attend summer camp at Camp Roger who would not normally be able to afford to.
+A portion of the profits will go to a scholarship fund for kids to attend summer camp at Camp Roger who would not normally be able to afford to.